josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/📮_RSVPs/README.md

 Calling all of them **suspicious** tells us almost nothing.

+### Version Gap

+The relationship between different iterations of an information object is unclear.

+### Responsibility Gap

+It is unclear who held the record, exercised the authority, or carried the institutional responsibility for answering.

 ## 🧵 Contradiction Is One Kind Of Gap

 A direct contradiction looks something like: